VonHeikemen/lsp-zero-docs/content/v4.x/guide/migrate-from-v2-branch.md

 I will assume you are using Neovim v0.10 or greater.

 Here you will find how to re-enable most of the features that were in the `v2.x` branch.
-If you want to see a complete config example, go to [example config](#example-config).
+If you just want to see a complete config, go to [example config](#example-config).

 ## Configure nvim-lspconfig